JeffersonLab/PyPWA/docs/source/devel/environments/conda.rst

 This should give you a working Anaconda Virtual Environment with PyPWA inside it.

-To use activate the environment all you have to do is:
+To activate the environment all you have to do is:

 .. code-block:: sh